Test-Time Alignment via Hypothesis Reweighting: Inference-Time Ensemble Recalibration

-In this section, we motivate and describe \ourslong{} (\ours{}), a simple and computationally efficient method for few-shot adaptation to new tasks. \ours{} dynamically adjusts the weights assigned to different ensemble members at test time based on a few labeled samples from the new task. \ours{} leverages the ensemble's diversity---each member representing a different function that fits the training data---to efficiently adapt without retraining any model parameters.
+In this section, we describe \ourslong{} (\ours{}), a simple and computationally efficient method for few-shot adaptation that reweights ensemble members at test time using a small labeled set from the target task, without retraining any model parameters.